Ippei & Dan... How the fuck did these 2 meet and end up working together?

 From Detroit, Michigan (Originally born in Japan)

 Not afraid of putting myself outside my comfort zone so I can grow as a person.
 In fact, moving from Japan to the US at 9 years old, I'm quite used to that.
 I relish being the underdog, overcoming the odds, and being victorious.
-I think there's part of me that's always got that immigrant mentality of having a chip on my shoulder.
+I think there's part of me that's always got that immigrant mentality of having a chip on my shoulder, something to prove.
 I can get pretty technical and geeky about the details, which made me very good at SEO overtime.
 I've always been confident in my ability to become the best at something because I'll outwork everyone.

 Me and Dan have quite a few differences no doubt...